SamuelErlich/vetorpro/replit.md

 ### Payment Integration

-The system supports a **monthly subscription of R$ 17,50**.
+The system supports a **monthly subscription of R$ 17,50** (defined in `shared/constants.ts`).
 It integrates with the **PushinPay API** for PIX payment generation.
-The flow involves client initiation, backend generation of a unique TXID, API call to PushinPay, storage of payment in cents, and return of QR code data.
+The flow involves client initiation, backend generation of a unique TXID, API call to PushinPay, storage of payment in cents with `serviceId`, and return of QR code data.
 A demo mode fallback is available for testing.

+**Webhook Processing:**
-Webhook handling is security-hardened with X-Token validation, TXID validation, and idempotency checks.
-Successful payments update user status to "ATIVO" and set `ultimoPagamento`.
+- Security-hardened with X-Token validation, TXID validation, and idempotency checks
+- Updates **both** `Users.status` (backward compatibility) and `UserServices.status` (multi-service support)
+- Sets `Users.ultimoPagamento` and `UserServices.nextPaymentDate` to day 5 of following month
+- All payments automatically tagged with `serviceId` (defaults to "vectorizer-001")

 ### Email Notification System